GEOS270/Module7/docs/Application_Part1.md

 ---

-# Geocoding and Webmapping Walkthrough
+# Geocoding and Web Mapping Walk Through

 I'm going to give you a quick walk through of the geocoding notebook.
 Your "Lab" for this week is just to follow along through this tutorial and answer the respective questions.